Slow Food Hunter Valley Team 2020

 Ruth was born into a large extended farming family.
 Growing up on a property on the Northern Tablelands of NSW she developed a deep understanding – and working knowledge – of where much of our food comes from.
 This – together with a passion for learning and education in the areas of nutrition, hospitality, event management and food technology – made joining Slow Food a “perfect fit” for this now urban dweller who is vitally interested in the politics of food and in making a difference.

-Three Ordinary Members of our Executive Committee are
+- Three Ordinary Members of our Executive Committee during 2020 are:

 - Our project leaders for 2020 are:

 - Social Media: Cecily Lenton